Swedemon/MzFightReporter/README.md

 Some data points are not provided due to a limitation in the game, arcdps or EI.
 - **Healing**:  Only players using the Heal Addon on their side with Live Sharing enabled will be represented.
 - **Long Fights**: Fights exceeding ~15 minutes run the risk of not reporting and/or not uploading.
 Settings exist to manage the maximum upload size.
+## Troubleshooting
+#### > The program is not doing anything after fights complete.
+  1. Ensure ArcDps is generating log files.
+By default this will be in your user profile's Documents folder:
+     - Typically under:  C:\Users\\<User Name\>\Documents\Guild Wars 2\addons\arcdps
+  1. Double check the instructions above regarding ArcDps options.
+Ensure the squad and enemy size is above the minimum.
+  1. Ensure in the MzFightReporter Settings tab the 'ArcDps Log Folder #1' is correct.
+If necessary edit the path accordingly and apply.
+#### > It's not working, I'm stuck.
+  1. Feel free to ask questions in the [Support Discord](https://discord.gg/5JfZ3qpW3Q).
 ## Example
 <p align="center"><img src="https://i.imgur.com/X7AvY9k.png"/></p>
 <p align="center"><img height="80" src="https://i.imgur.com/bzR4oC6.png"/></p>